theturboturnip/riscv-v-lite/README.md

 **You should not need to compile this program yourself - [programs/build/](/programs/build/) has all the artifacts you need**.

-### The Makefile

-The Makefile supports three different compiler configurations:
+### Compiling the program

+The top-level Makefile in [programs/](/programs/) will invoke CMake to build the program with each toolchain file.
+Toolchains are specified in CMake files e.g. `programs/TC-gcc-rv32iv.cmake`.

+Currently, three toolchains are supported:
-- `gcc`, which use a custom GNU toolchain for 'rv32gv' that includes vector intrinsics
+- `gcc`, which use a custom GNU toolchain for 'rv32iv' that includes vector intrinsics
-  - Make sure to set the path to your toolchain in the Makefile, mine probably won't work for you :)
+  - This uses the riscv gcc toolchain from the path, may change later to use a specific version/environment variable
 - `llvm-13`, which uses LLVM v13
   - Make sure LLVM v13 tools (e.g. `clang-13`) are on your PATH
 - `llvm-trunk`, which uses a custom LLVM build
-  - As for gcc, make sure to set the path to your LLVM bin directory in the Makefile.
+  - Make sure to set the path to your LLVM bin directory in the toolchain file `TC-llvm-trunk-rv32iv.cmake`.

 See [https://apt.llvm.org/](https://apt.llvm.org/) for instructions to download LLVM v13.
 Required Packages: